pagkly/Zed/Investopedia4/What Is a Voluntary Reserve.md

 ### Life Insurance Reserves

-The report recommended “principle-based reserving” for life insurance companies.4 This departure from past practice bases reserve requirements on a highly individualized mix of factors that include the demographics of the company's clients, the company's financial performance, and its financial strength.
+The report recommended “principle-based reserving” for life insurance companies.4 This departure from past practice bases [[Reserve Requirements|reserve requirements]] on a highly individualized mix of factors that include the demographics of the company's clients, the company's financial performance, and its financial strength.

-As a result, at least 46 states have moved to change their formulas determining reserve requirements.5
+As a result, at least 46 states have moved to change their formulas determining [[Reserve Requirements|reserve requirements]].5